Serving & Responding to Divorce Papers

 The case is then assigned a docket number and the other spouse is served with a summons and complaint.
 The summons and complaint require a person to appear in court to respond and hear the outline of facts on which the complaint is based.

 The complaint will also outline topics such as:

 As soon as the divorce proceedings have commenced, both spouses are strictly prohibited from disposing of any of their property.

 Responding to Divorce Papers

-If your spouse has already served you divorce papers, we recommend opening new bank accounts and depositing half the money from your current joint accounts.
-Try to avoid spending this money if at all possible.
-Your lawyer could then procure an asset restraining order that stops your spouse from seeking money from certain bank accounts and other areas.
-We also recommend canceling credit cards in your name or building up credit if you currently have none.
+If you have already been served, we recommend opening new bank accounts and depositing half the money from your current joint accounts.
+Try to avoid spending this money.
+Your lawyer could procure an asset restraining order that stops your spouse from seeking money from certain bank accounts.
+We also recommend canceling credit cards in your name or building up credit if you have none.

 Things to avoid after receiving divorce papers:

 - Locking your spouse out of the house

 - Abandoning your children

 - Manipulating your children